Call for Applications: IRIS Center Faculty Fellowships

 - A letter from your department chair confirming the approval of a course release during the academic year

-Applicants will be notified of decisions by June 15, 2022, and an initial orientation meeting between the faculty fellows and IRIS faculty will take place in early August 2022.
+Applicants will be notified of decisions by May 10, 2023, and an initial orientation meeting between the faculty fellows and IRIS faculty will take place in August 2023.